 Project SHARE is a local food bank dedicated to serving and providing support for over 500 families in the greater Carlisle area.
 It is located at 5 N. Orange Street, within walking distance of Dickinson College.

-Since 2003, students working with the Dickinson Farm program have played an integral role getting fresh fruits and vegetables to low income families.
-Over the past nine years, students have been involved with connecting low-income communities and fresh, locally-grown food, from a program for gleaning from nearby farms to transporting weekly college farm produce donations to Project SHARE’s Farm Stand.
+Since 2003, students working with the Dickinson Farm program have played an integral role in getting fresh fruits and vegetables to low income families.
+Over the past twelve years, students have been involved with connecting low-income communities and fresh, locally-grown food, from a program for gleaning from nearby farms to transporting weekly college farm produce donations to Project SHARE’s Farm Stand.

 In an effort to assist local food bank recipients with access to fresh produce, the College Farm developed a work exchange program for low-income families in the area.
 With the assistance of Project SHARE, the Farm worked with two households in 2003 and 2004.
 Members of these households came out to the Farm once per week to work directly with the student farm workers.
 They assisted with harvesting, weeding, planting and watering.
 In return for their hard work, the households were offered shares of the weekly harvest.
 This program ran successfully for 20+ weeks.